BankkRoll/shaduxe-ui/CONTRIBUTING.md

 <ComponentPreview name="button-gooey-left-example" />
 ```

-### 5. Update Registry
+### 5. Add/Update Registry

-Verify the export of the component and example in the registry files:
+Add/Update the export of the component and example in the registry files:

 In `registry/registry-ui.ts` make sure that if you add or create variants with tailwind they contian the tailwind config: